-- 1. Complete a Medication Consent Form and Action/Care Plan signed by both the legal guardian and physician. - 2.
-Submit the Medication Consent Form, Action/Care Plan, and prescription medication in its original container from the pharmacy (U.S.A.
-Only) with a proper label directly to the school Health Aide/Nurse. - 3.
-A proper label contains the patient's name, medicine's name, and dosage. - 4.
-Students are not to be sent to campus with medications, they must be delivered by a legal guardian. - 5.
-Ensure a refill, in its original container with a proper label, is delivered to the school Health Aide/Nurse before the medication is completed. - 6.
+- 1. The school Health Aide/Nurse has been provided a completed Medication Consent Form and Action/Care Plan signed by both the legal guardian and physician. - Prescription medication must be provided in its original container and filled by a pharmacist licensed in the State of Texas.
+In accordance with the Texas Board of Nursing Practice Act, IDEA will not administer medications prescribed or fulfilled in Mexico.
+The prescription label must contain the patient's name, medicine's name, and dosage.
+Medications sent in plastic baggies or unlabeled containers will NOT be administered. - 3.
+Students are not to be sent to campus with medications, they must be delivered by a legal guardian. - 4.
+Ensure a refill, in its original container with a proper label, is delivered to the school Health Aide/Nurse before the medication is completed. - 5.
 At the end of the year, pick up any remaining medication before the last day of school or it will be appropriately disposed of.